 Pamela D.A.
-Reeve, 65, has been a director since August 2013.
+Reeve, 66, has been a director since August 2013.
 From November 1989 to August 2004, Ms. Reeve was the President, Chief Executive Officer and a director of Lightbridge, Inc., a global provider of mobile business solutions, offering products and services for the wireless communications industry.
-Prior to joining Lightbridge, Inc. in 1989, Ms. Reeve spent 11 years as a consultant and in a series of executive positions at the Boston Consulting Group, Inc. Ms. Reeve has served as a member of the Board of Directors, the Compensation Committee and the Nominating and Corporate Governance Committee of Frontier Communications Corporation since 2010.
+Prior to joining Lightbridge, Inc. in 1989, Ms. Reeve spent 11 years as a consultant and in a series of executive positions at the Boston Consulting Group, Inc. Ms. Reeve has served as a member of the Board of Directors of Frontier Communications Corporation since 2010, including as its Lead Director since 2015, and previously served on its Compensation Committee and the Nominating and Corporate Governance Committee.
+Effective April 1, 2016, Ms. Reeve will become the Chairman of the Board of Directors of Frontier Communications Corporation.
 Since 2002, Ms. Reeve has served as a member of the Board of Directors of American Tower Corporation, including as its Lead Director since 2004, a member of its Compensation Committee since 2004, and a member of its Nominating and Corporate Governance Committee since 2009.
-From 1997 to 2008, Ms. Reeve served as a director of NMS Communications Corp., which sold its core business and the remaining business became Livewire Mobile, Inc. Ms. Reeve served on the Board of Directors of Livewire Mobile, Inc.

-from 2008 to November 2009.
-She also has been a director at one non-profit organization.
-She received her Master of Business Administration degree, with distinction, from Harvard Business School, and received her Bachelor of Arts degree, with honors, from the University of Georgia Honors Program.
+From 1997 to 2008, Ms. Reeve served as a director of NMS Communications Corp., which sold its core business and the remaining business became Livewire Mobile, Inc. Ms. Reeve served on the Board of Directors of Livewire Mobile, Inc. from 2008 to November 2009.
+She also has been a director at a number of non-profit organizations.
+Ms. Reeve received her Master of Business Administration degree, with distinction, from Harvard Business School, and received her Bachelor of Arts degree, with honors, from the University of Georgia Honors Program.
 Among other qualifications, Ms. Reeve brings to the Board executive leadership experience, including from her service as chief executive officer of a telecommunications company, along with extensive operational experience in the communications and technologies industries.

-John A. Schofield, 66, has been a director since January 2009.
+John A. Schofield, 67, has been a director since January 2009.
 From 1999 to 2005, Mr. Schofield served as President, Chief Executive Officer and Chairman of the Board of Advanced Fibre Communications, Inc., a leading supplier of next-generation edge access equipment and multi-service broadband solutions for the telecommunications industry.
 From 1992 to 1999, Mr. Schofield served as Senior Vice President and then President of the Integrated Solutions Group of ADC Telecommunications, Inc., a world-wide supplier of network equipment, software solutions, and integration services for broadband and multiservice networks.
 Since 2000, he has served as the Chairman of the Board of Directors of Integrated Device Technology, Inc., as well as a member of its Compensation Committee and its Nominating and Governance Committee.
 Mr. Schofield has a Bachelor of Science degree in Electrical Engineering from the NSW Institute of Technology in Sydney, Australia and is a graduate of Raytheon's Management Development Program.
 Among other qualifications, Mr. Schofield brings to the Board executive leadership experience, including from his service as a chairman of a public company, along with extensive financial expertise and brand marketing experience.